 - 1. Students should not arrive at school before 8:20 AM. - 2.
-When the first morning bell rings at 8:25 AM, students may go to their designated line-up area and be greeted by their teacher promptly at 8:30 AM. - 3.
+When the first morning bell rings at 8:25 AM, students should go to their designated line-up area and be greeted by their teacher promptly at 8:30 AM. - 3.
 Lateness disrupts the morning routine for all of the students.
 Please arrive at school by 8:30 AM. - 4.
 During inclement weather, students should line up in the hallway inside the building.
-Our staff will supervise the students until the bell.
 A red banner will be displayed to indicate indoor line-up on the fence by the playground and parking lot. - 5.
 In the event of a school closing or delayed opening, the following radio stations carry announcements of emergency closings: WGBB-1240, WGSM-740, WHLI-1100, WINS-1010, or Cablevision Channel 12.
-The ParentLink phone system will be utilized throughout the year to announce school closings and other important messages. - 6.
-Another source of accurate information is our district website: www.lynbrook.k12.ny.us
+The Parent Link phone system will be utilized throughout the year to announce school closings and other important messages. - 6.
+Another source of accurate information is our district website: www.lynbrookschools.org